dev-formata-io/stof/docs/libs/Data.md

 # Data Library (Data)
 Library for working with opaque data pointers.
-If referenced explicitely, will work with custom data also.
+If referenced explicitely, will work with custom data also, like PDFs, Images, etc.

 ## Example Usage
 ```rust